better character classes for B-X D&D

 Constitution, meanwhile, is heavily used in the game.
 But is it independent of Strength?
 Is there a really heroically durable weakling?
 Or an immensely strong character with no endurance?
 Good bye, constitution!
 Your modifiers are going to Strength itself.

-Charisma and Dexterity, you can stay as you are.
-But Dexterity, I'm naming you Agility because it encapsulates fleetness of foot as well as skill with a bow and arrow.
+Dexterity, you can stay as you are, but I'm naming you Agility because it encapsulates fleetness of foot as well as skill with a bow and arrow.

 But there had always been a gap in the original attributes.
 How many times had I wanted an attribute I could roll against to determine if the character hangs on to his current course of action?
 So I added a sixth attribute: Will.

-With my revised set of (still six) character attributes, I was able to map the species and human classes against the attributes.
+With my revised set of (five) character attributes, I was able to map the species and human classes against the attributes.
 The map I made looks like this:

 Revised dungeons and dragons classes and attributes.

-Witches ("magic users"), Mystics ("clerics"), and warriors ("fighters") were easy to place immediately.
-Warriors hone their Strength and Agility.
-Mystics require Charisma to lead and share their conviction, but also Will to enforce that conviction and to stay strong in the face of opposition (and undead).
-Witches similarly need Learning to understand their craft, but here again I wanted to break with D&D tradition.
+Witches and Jedi were easy to place immediately.
+Jedi require Will to stay one with the force but also Strength for their many trials.
+Witches similarly need Learning to understand their craft.
+But here again I wanted to break with D&D tradition.
 I wanted my spell-casters to be less the famous "squishy wizards" and more in-the-moment and in-the-know.
-I realized that by making wit one of their prime attributes I could have Nanny Ogg and Granny Weatherwax: my spell-casters wouldn't be bookish wizards, but rather practical witches with keen insight.
+I realized that by making Wil one of their prime attributes I could have Nanny Ogg and Granny Weatherwax: my spell-casters wouldn't be bookish wizards, but rather determined and shrewd.

 My halflings would fit nicely between Wit and Agility.
 At this point, my ring of attributes was complete.